 Each graduate is allotted four (4) tickets to Commencement.
-S/he will pick up the tickets and should pass them to family and friends before the ceremony.
+Tickets will be picked up in person at the end of May and should be passed to family and friends before the ceremony.
 With the exception of those with disabilities, all Commencement guests will be seated in the General section.
 A ticket allows admittance to Killian Court, but within the Court, seats are unassigned…the earlier you arrive, the more choice you have as to where to sit.
 Please remember to take your ticket with you if you decide to leave the Court at any time.
 All tickets are barcoded and will be scanned anytime you enter or exit the Court.
 You must have a ticket to be readmitted.

 Tickets are required for all those over the age of three (3).
 Babies and children under three years old do not need tickets.

 While the Institute encourages students to share unneeded tickets, graduates and guests are advised that no tickets to Commencement at MIT may be bought or sold under any circumstances.